-Anyone may choose to enter into private arrangements with care providers to arrange their care.
+Anyone may choose to enter private arrangements with care providers to arrange their care.
 If you are self-funding your care, you will have to contract with, and pay your chosen providers.
 Your social care worker can provide further advice and direct you to further sources of information.
 You may also be able to apply for a deferred payment loan agreement to finance your care in a care home (see section 2.5).

 For residential care, we will arrange care home accommodation where you are assessed to need residential care if you do not have the capacity to make the arrangements yourself and there is no one willing or able to make the arrangements on your behalf.
-You will however still be required to meet the full cost of your care.
+You will however still be required to meet the full cost of your care once a financial assessment can be completed.